notime1999/sexyMusic4SexyServerPublic/README.md

 ## Troubleshooting

-### "Sign in to confirm you're not a bot" error
-- Your YouTube cookies are expired or invalid
-- Re-export fresh cookies from your browser
-- Make sure you're logged into YouTube when exporting cookies

 ### Bot doesn't play audio
 - Check that the bot has proper voice channel permissions
-- Verify `cookies.txt` is valid and not HTML content
+- Verify that `yt-dlp` is installed and in PATH
 - Ensure `ffmpeg` is installed (required for audio streaming)
+- On Railway: Check deployment logs for errors

 ### Spotify tracks not playing
 - Verify your Spotify API credentials are correct
 - Check that the Spotify playlist is public
-- Ensure the bot can access YouTube for playback
+- Ensure the bot can access YouTube via yt-dlp for playback

+### YouTube search not working
+- The bot uses `yt-search` by default (no API key needed)
+- If you get rate limited, add `YOUTUBE_API_KEY` to fallback to official API
+- Get API key from [Google Cloud Console](https://console.cloud.google.com/)

 ### Shuffle doesn't load new tracks
 - Make sure you're shuffling a Spotify playlist (not YouTube)
 - Check that the playlist has more than 10 tracks
 - Verify Spotify API credentials are working

+### YouTube playlist shows empty titles
+- This is fixed in the latest version using `youtube-dl-exec`
+- Update to the latest code and rebuild
+- On Railway: Trigger a new deployment

+### yt-dlp fails with "Sign in to confirm you're not a bot"
+- This should **not happen on Railway** (fresh IP addresses)
+- If it does, try redeploying (Railway gives you a new IP)
+- As a last resort, you can add cookies (see yt-dlp documentation)

 ## Technologies Used

-- **Discord.js** - Discord API wrapper
+- **Discord.js v14** - Discord API wrapper
 - **@discordjs/voice** - Voice connection handling
+- **youtube-dl-exec** - Node.js wrapper for yt-dlp binary
-- **play-dl** - YouTube streaming
+- **yt-dlp** - YouTube video/audio downloader (no cookies needed!)
 - **spotify-web-api-node** - Spotify API integration
-- **yt-search** - YouTube search fallback
+- **yt-search** - YouTube search without API key
-- **yt-dlp** - YouTube download fallback
 - **TypeScript** - Type-safe development
+- **Docker** - Containerized deployment

+## Performance

+- **Fast startup**: Bot connects in ~5 seconds
+- **Low latency**: Audio streams start in 1-2 seconds
+- **Memory efficient**: Uses ~150MB RAM on Railway free tier
+- **Reliable**: Auto-restarts on crashes, handles network errors gracefully

 ## Contributing